MHidayatz/MHidayatz/README.md

 📄 About me:

-Coming from a non STEM background,  I am a firm advocate and practitioner of 3 continuous actions:
+Coming from a non STEM background,  I am a firm advocate and practitioner of 3 continual actions:

-        1) Continuous learning.
+        1) Continual learning.
-        2) Continuous building.
+        2) Continual building.
-        3) Continuous sharing.
+        3) Continual sharing.

 👪 I do enjoy spending lot of time reading and nurturing my one and only son whenever I am can.